-Located in the South Chicago community, Dinah Washington Park is an ideal location for families to spend a portion of their day relaxing and enjoying the outdoors.
+Located in the South Chicago community, Dinah Washington Park is 0.47 acres and it is an ideal location for families to spend a portion of their day relaxing and enjoying the outdoors.
 This park contains a playground with swings, slides, and climbing apparatus.

 The Chicago Park District purchased this once-vacant lot in 1972 with the help of the U.S. Department of Housing and Urban Development.
 The new park was intended to provide additional recreational space for an underserved area of the South Chicago neighborhood.
 The park district officially designated the playlot Redbud Park in 1974, when a number of parks were named for trees and plants.
 In recent years, the site was renamed Dinah Washington Park as part of a Chicago Park District initiative to recognize significant Chicago women.